mongoid/mongoid-cached-json/README.md

 Contributing
 ------------

-Fork the project.
-Make your feature addition or bug fix with tests.
-Send a pull request.
+* Fork the project.
+* Make your feature addition or bug fix with tests.
+* Don't forget to update `CHANGELOG.md`.
+* Send a pull request.
 Bonus points for topic branches.

 Copyright and License
 ---------------------